neyho/eywa-docs/web/docs/graphql/mutations.md

 John decided to move White House and he stated that his friends are
 currently: Chuck Norris, Steven Seagal and Bruce Lee.

-Because John has **synced** changes in his life he now has 3 friends and Jackie Chan is no longer one of them.
+Because John has **synced** changes in his life he now has 3 friends and Bruce Lee is no longer one of them.

 :::warning Think of relations
 Be aware that when entity has one to many or many to many